c00cjz00/q2pipeline/README.md

   -- The following steps are how to run the pipeline each time on your own machine, assuming you've completed the first two steps properly. --

 # How to run the pipeline
 1. Create a folder in the extracted folder (which is now on the Desktop or wherever you put it) and call it something sensible pertaining to your project.
-For the purposes of this readme, we'll call our project MUSE (because you should all listen to more MUSE.)
+For the purposes of this readme, we'll call our project TEST
-  - So you now have: ~/Desktop/QIIME2/ which contains the scripts folder, your classifiers folder, and a folder called MUSE.
+ - So you now have: ~/Desktop/QIIME2/ which contains the scripts folder, your classifiers folder, and a folder called TEST.

-2. In your project folder (MUSE), you will place your map file along with your raw sequence data.
-Your map file should be called after your project, so for this example, it will be called musemap.txt
+2. In your project folder (TEST), you will place your map file along with your raw sequence data.
+Your map file should be called after your project, so for this example, it will be called testmap.txt
   -- Illumina: You will have received your demultiplexed data (already split into individual samples per barcode) in a series of folders, each containing two fastqs, the forward and reverse read.
-You need to put all these fastqs into one folder called 'Seqs', within your project (MUSE) folder.
+You need to put all these fastqs into one folder called 'Seqs', within your project (TEST) folder.
   -- Ion Torrent: You will have one multiplexed fastq file.
-Put this in your project (MUSE) folder.
-Rename your fastq to the project name, e.g., muse.fastq
+Put this in your project (TEST) folder.
+Rename your fastq to the project name, e.g., test.fastq

-  - So to recap this step, in your ~/Desktop/QIIME2/MUSE folder, you will have musemap.txt, and either a Seqs folder or a muse.fastq file.
+  - So to recap this step, in your ~/Desktop/QIIME2/TEST folder, you will have testmap.txt, and either a Seqs folder or a test.fastq file.
 Now you're ready to run the pipeline.

 5. Open a Terminal (macOS or Linux, not compatibable with Windows PowerShell), and cd to the location of the main folder, e.g., cd ~/Desktop/QIIME2

-6. enter the following command, where 'muse' is replaced by whatever you've called your project folder and files.
+6. enter the following command, where 'test' is replaced by whatever you've called your project folder and files.
-  > source scripts/pipeline.sh muse
+  > source scripts/pipeline.sh test

 And follow the on-screen instructions.
 It will ask you to input a series of options.
 Read and type carefully, it's a sensitive soul is this pipeline.
   - First it will ask whether this data is from Illumina or Ion Torrent, so type your response accordingly.
 It is case sensitive, so use capital I and T!